Making gluten free biscuits completely from scratch is super easy with this recipe. These soft biscuits are made with baking soda, no yeast!

 This recipe makes 6 biscuits.
 No more, no less.
 For best result, I highly recommend making 6 biscuits.
 I have tried making 5 and in my opinion it's best to stick to 6 biscuits.

-Yes you can freeze these gluten free biscuits.
+Yes you can freeze them.
 Though I do recommend not letting them too long in the freezer otherwise they will dry out.
 A few days in the freezer is the best way to go.

 Gluten free no yeast biscuits (dairy free, vegan, paleo, AIP)